Food & Beverages

 Most foods do not require FDA approval, registration, or listing to be sold in the US.
 However, all food establishments that manufacture, pack and hold (store) food are subject to FDA Food Facility Registration before arrival in the US.
 This requirement applies to foreign food manufacturers and exporters of conventional foods, beverages, dietary supplements and food additives and ingredients.
 FDA will issue import refusals for an imported food or imported beverage manufactured by a foreign facility that is not registered.

-The Food Safety Modernization Act (FSMA) changes require a biennial (every other year) registration renewal for all food facilities.
+The Food Safety Modernization Act (FSMA) requires a biennial (every other year) registration renewal for all food facilities.
 Additionally, all changes or modifications to the required information must be included by way of food registration updates submitted to FDA.
-Prior Notice must be filed with FDA and US Customs and Border Protection (CBP) including the Food Facility Registration Number of every foreign manufacturer of imported food or imported beverages before arriving in the US.
-FDA food facility registration is free, and FDA does not require a certificate of registration for any purpose, even import.
+Prior Notice of import shipments must be filed with FDA and US Customs and Border Protection (CBP,) including the Food Facility Registration Number of every foreign manufacturer of imported food or beverage, before arriving in the US.
+FDA does not charge a user fee to file food facility registrations and they do not require a certificate of registration for any purpose, even import.
 We have a convenient registration portal where you can submit all the information necessary for registering your food facility, modifying your registration, requesting an official FDAImports registration certificate, and more.
 Read further about registration and listing requirements here.